 Essydo aims to contribute to the public discussion of various topics with its work.
 External submissions are also very welcome.
-If you like Essydo Magazine’s articles and want to submit an articles yourself, please check the ‘Contact’ page.
-Here, you find all the necessary information to submit your work.
+If you like Essydo Magazine’s articles and want to submit an article yourself, please check the ‘Contact’ page.
+Here, you will find all the necessary information to submit your work.
 Your script is then going through our review process.

 The face behind Essydo –